 Image Credit: ARCAHORN

-Known for: One-of-a-kind, super-luxe horn furniture and home accessories handcrafted and polished to perfection
+Known for: One-of-a-kind, super-luxe horn Italian furniture and designer home accessories handcrafted and polished to perfection

 Perfection is one way to describe these glossy treasures.

 Known for: Super-glossy, highly thematic conversation starters which demands a rethink of ceramic

 Expert Ceramiche Dal Pra is a brand nonpareil.
 Its diverse subjects and sometime slightly tongue-in-cheek collections (its Jurassic Park and White Bear collections are particularly charming) set it apart from any other in the ceramic industry.

 It’s true that the Italian brand is no stranger to playful design but its quality is anything but an afterthought.
 Although it’s best-known for glossy coral designs, gilded petal-decorated vases and grand museum-inspired urns, its particularly modern matte Obsession collection is edgy to the nth degree.

 Image Credit: Cedes Milano

 Known for: Horn, bamboo and exotic wood pieces which make an event of even the simplest daily tasks

 Quality checking each of its items by two standards – the value of its raw material and the accurate craftsmanship of its manufacturing processes – Cedes Milano ensures that each of the pieces which leaves its workshop floor is nothing short of perfection.